-If you take a glance at Martin Charlton Communication’s website, you’ll see that there’s a number of former political staff that work on the team.
+If you glance at Martin Charlton Communication’s website you’ll see there’s former political staff that work on the team.

 It’s not a coincidence.

-Mary-Lynn Charlton, President of Martin Charlton Communications (MCC) and a former legislative aide in the Saskatchewan government, believes former political staff bring a particular set of skills and experiences to the type of work that MCC has handled for the past decade.
+Mary-Lynn Charlton, President of Martin Charlton Communications (MCC) and a former chief of staff in the Saskatchewan government, believes political staff bring a particular set of skills and experiences to the type of work MCC has handled for decades.

-So, what exactly is it about former political staff that make them excellent communications advisors in the private sector?
+So, what exactly is it about former political staff that makes them excellent communications advisors in the private sector?
 Charlton points to several things.

-Handling pressure and tight timelines when working with clients is a given when working with clients, and that’s something that is the most prevalent as a political staffer.
-Whether you’re turning around a press release for your minister within minutes or providing advice on a potentially damaging issue, the speed and constantly evolving nature of issues is always front and centre.
+Whether you’re turning around a news release for your minister within minutes or providing advice on a potentially damaging issue, the speed and constantly evolving nature of issues is always front and centre in politics.

-Charlton also notes that former political staff build up exceptional people skills, like managing relationships and talking with stakeholders and taxpayers, talking to all levels of government, and of course managing relationships amongst other colleagues at the Legislative Building.
+Charlton also notes that political staff develop exceptional people skills, like managing relationships, talking with stakeholders and dealing with all levels of government including those in the Legislative Building.

 Political staffers also develop a deep and intimate understanding of politics and Saskatchewan issues – something that is critical for MCC clients.

 In the end, there’s many reasons why former political staff make great communicators and advisors for clients at Martin Charlton Communications.